Skip to main content

 Power Distribution Module

-Controls up to 8 lights and accessories.
+Eight channels of smart power, one module.
 Every connected light becomes dimmable.
 Monitor power draw in real time.
-This is the backbone of the system—it replaces traditional switches with smart, controllable outputs.
+Torrent replaces traditional switches with smart, controllable outputs—on/off switching and PWM dimming across 8 channels via CAN bus.

 C++